"I rebuilt myself into a big success

 Tej Kohli was born in Delhi, India in 1958, the son of a journalist father and a diplomat mother.
 In 1980 he graduated in Electrical Engineering from the Indian Institute of Technology in Kanpur.
 In 1998 he met wife Wendy in Costa Rica and decided to stay until 2006, when the Kohli family moved to the United Kingdom.
-Today he is also a father to two teenagers, a car enthusiast and a ballroom dancer.
+Today in addition to being an investor and philanthropist he is a father to two teenagers and a supercar enthusiast.

-Tej sold the company in 2006 and turned his focus to growing his ‘Zibel’ real estate portfolio in the UAE, Europe, India and South East Asia.
+Tej sold this company in 2006 and turned his focus to the ‘Zibel’ real estate portfolio in the UAE, Europe, India and South East Asia.
 The Kohli family also moved to a new family home in the United Kingdom, where Tej also became a prolific investor into innovative growth-stage technology ventures focused on artificial intelligence, robotics and genomics.

 Blindness is heavily impacted by poverty.
 The World Health Organisation says that 14 million of the 39 million people on the planet who are blind live in India.
-12.7 million people are currently waiting for a cornea transplant worldwide.
-6 million of them are in India.
+12.7 million people are currently waiting for a cornea transplant worldwide, of which 6 million are in India.

 In 2010 the Tej Kohli Foundation funded its first donor cornea implants at Niramaya Hospital.
-Tej and Wendy Kohli were both present when a 50-year-old patient had his bandages removed after a corneal transplant and saw his wife and grown up children for the first time.
-Tej and Wendy immediately decided that eliminating corneal blindness would be their calling.
+Tej Kohli was present when a 50-year-old patient had his bandages removed after a corneal transplant and saw his wife and grown up children for the first time.
+Tej and Wendy immediately decided that eliminating corneal blindness would be their new calling.

-After funding corneal transplants at Niramaya Hospital for five years, in 2015 the Tej Kohli Foundation substantially expanded its efforts to tackle corneal blindness in poor and underserved communities with the ambitious launch the Tej Kohli Cornea Institute at the LV Prasad Eye Institute in Hyderabad, a World Health Organization collaborating centre.
-Between January 2016 and November 2019 the Institute welcomed more than 223,404 outpatients and completed more than 43,255 surgical procedures, largely for free.
+After funding corneal transplants at Niramaya Hospital for five years, in 2015 the Tej Kohli Foundation substantially expanded its efforts to tackle corneal blindness in poor and underserved communities with the ambitious launch the Tej Kohli Cornea Institute.
+Between January 2016 and November 2019 the Institute welcomed more than 223,404 outpatients and completed more than 43,255 surgical procedures, mostly for free.

 Corneal transplants require donor or synthetic cornea, which are applied using sutures during highly invasive surgery.
 Given the costs and complications of this surgical approach, it is not possible to ‘eliminate’ curable corneal blindness in this way.
 Therefore, Tej Kohli has long been advocating for and supporting research toward a ‘universal treatment’.

 The programme launched in late 2019 at the Open Bionics headquarters in Bristol, United Kingdom, where Wendy and Tej Kohli met with 14-year-old Open Bionics ambassador and motivational speaker Tilly Lockey alongside the first two recipients of the program.
-Tek Kohli instigated the Future Bionics program as it epitomises that the Tej Kohli Foundation is about: using new innovations to improve individual lives and prospects.
+TeJ Kohli instigated the Future Bionics program as it epitomises that the Tej Kohli Foundation is about: using technological innovations to improve individual lives and prospects.

-Tej and Wendy Kohli founded their first major philanthropic project in Costa Rica.
-The ‘FundaKohli’ program has fed hundreds of children every week in its free soup kitchens every weekday since 2005.
-The enduring program represents Tej’s commitment to continue to give back to the country where he met Wendy and enjoyed his initial business success.
+Tej and Wendy Kohli founded their first major philanthropic project in Costa Rica in 2005.
+Since then the ‘FundaKohli’ program has fed hundreds of children every week in its free soup kitchens.
+The enduring program represents Tej’s commitment to continue to give back to the country where he met Wendy and enjoyed his contemporary business success.

-The ‘Impact Initiative’ sought to highlight the plight of India’s XP children through a series of high profile collaborations.
+The XP ‘Impact Initiative’ sought to highlight the plight of India’s XP children through a series of high profile collaborations.
 Working with internationally renowned photographer Simon Townsley and the Global Health section of The Telegraph, the Tej Kohli Foundation brought the realities of life of Indian children with XP visibly to the fore in a major photographic study and news feature.
-The independent documentary short about XP, which is called SeeAgainFilm.com, premiered at the 2020 Manchester International Film Festival and is now touring film festivals worldwide to raise awareness of XP in India in the global community.
+The independent documentary short about XP, which is called SeeAgainFilm.com, premiered at the 2020 Manchester International Film Festival and is now touring film festivals worldwide to raise awareness..

 Tej Kohli believes in biotech solutions to some of the world’s greatest public health challenges, and that joining the technological frontiers of AI and biotech can substantially improve human life.
 However the development of new and early stage biotechnologies requires a very high appetite for risk and lots of patience.

-Because of his long-term investment horizon and a ‘return on investment’ calculus that gives equal weighting to financial return and humanitarian return, as a private investor through Kohli Ventures, Tej is able to provide long term funding commitments to biotech ventures that would not fall within the typical investment criteria of institutional investors.
+Because of his long-term investment horizon and a ‘return on investment’ calculus that gives equal weighting to humanitarian impact as to financial return, as a private investor through Kohli Ventures, Tej is able to provide long term funding commitments to biotech ventures that would not fall within the typical investment criteria of institutional investors.